NEW FEATURE:

 end grain closeup of the piece directly above

-small piece with end grain and side grain --- colors are accurate except for the side grains having just a shade too much violet/purple.
+small piece showing face grain, end grain, and side grain --- colors are accurate except for the side grain having just a shade too much violet/purple.

 planks